krzysztofarendt/building3d/README.md

 Please check out the example scripts in `examples/`.

+This projects heavily relies on Numba and most of the geometry functions are JIT-compiled, which takes up to 1-2 minutes, depending which example you run.

-Short script are better to be run without just-in-time compilation, e.g.:
+Short scripts (everything without `ray` or `auralize` in its name) can be run without JIT:
 ```
 NUMBA_DISABLE_JIT=1 python examples/building_example.py
 ```

-However, simulations should be run with JIT (simply skip `NUMBA_DISABLE_JIT=1`).
-The compilation of all functions implemented in Numba may take up to 1-2 minutes.

 ## Installation

-Currently the package on PyPi is not kept up to date, so it's best to clone this repository and install with `pip`:
+Currently, the package on PyPi is not kept up to date (but I reserved the spot;), so it's best to clone this repository and install with `pip`:

 ```bash
 python3.10 -m venv venv